neo4j-product-examples/gds-reference-examples/README.md

 # gds-reference-examples
-References to small encapsulated examples for GDS
+References to short demos and examples of GDS